 Exodus 21:6 – “then his master shall bring him to the judges (Hebrew “Elohim”).

-So let’s bring this back to our text in Exodus 20
+Now, let’s bring this back to our text in Exodus 20:

-Exodus 20:3 – “You shall have no other mighty one before Me (Hebrew “al-panai” upon/against my face).
+Exodus 20:3 – “You shall have no other mighty one before Me (Hebrew “before me” reads “al-panai” upon/against my face).

-Principle: No man, no earthly judge, no righteous or fallen angel, no one is to be compared to Him and/or placed in between us and Him.
+Therefore the Principle is this: No man, no earthly judge, no righteous or fallen angel, no one is to be compared to Him and/or placed in between us and Him.
 Yahweh always comes first!
-He IS first, and we must live as though He is
+He IS first, and we must live as though He is.

 It is the reason why King David was chosen over King Saul:

 1 Samuel 15:12 – So when Samuel rose early in the morning to meet Saul, it was told Samuel, saying, “Saul went to Carmel, and indeed, he set up a monument for himself; and he has gone on around, passed by, and gone down to Gilgal.“

 1 Samuel 15:24 – Then Saul said to Samuel, “I have sinned, for I have transgressed the commandment of Yahweh and your words, because I feared the people and obeyed their voice.

 And it’s the reason why the sometimes stumbling and spiritually immature apostles were chosen over the Scribes and Pharisees: